keenanwoodall/keenanwoodall.com/_posts/tutorials/2019-10-12-neat-csharp-and-unity-tips.md

 }
 ```

 If you want to have additional conditions for a case you can use the `when` clause.
-For instance, you could have two separate cases for a `MeshCollider` depending on if it is convex.
+For example, you could have two separate cases for a `MeshCollider` depending on if it is convex.
 ```cs
 case MeshCollider mesh when mesh.convex:
 	print($"Collider is a convex mesh with the bounds {mesh.bounds}.");